Woo Chul (Woochul) Shin

 South Korea

-* Developed an Kubernetes-based ML platform from scratch for AI model training and inference.
+* Developed an Kubernetes-based machine learning platform for AI model training and inference.

 Software Engineer Intern, Elysia (Mar.
 2022 -- Jun.
 2022)